 A Chapter Grasstops Engagement Manager (GEM) is the person or persons designated by a Group Leader to lead the chapter’s grasstops outreach.
 For more information see this training.

 A contact management system used by CCL volunteers to, (1) avoid duplication of effort and avoid multiple requests to influencers, (2) track relationship progress, and (3) be a repository of secured endorsements

-The Group Leader is the head of a CCL Group.
-There can be more than one per group.
-They are in charge of coordinating meetings with all members, being the link for the group to headquarters, and providing leadership within the Group.
+A Group Leader is the head of a CCL Chapter.
+There can be more than one Group Leader per chapter.
+They are in charge of coordinating meetings with all members, being the link for the group to headquarters, and providing leadership within the group.

 House Ways and Means

 The principal tax-writing committee of the US House of Representatives.
 They have jurisdiction over all taxation, tariff, and revenue-raising measures.

 An prominent individual or organization, such as an elected official, church, important local business, or community leader whose position on or support of action on climate change may influence the views of a member of Congress.